 - I am a Brisbane-based Japanese textile retailer and designer with a superb showcase of quilting and patchwork-related products.

-- I enjoy sharing my knowledge and expertise of Sashiko at my classes, which I conduct bi-monthly.
-See my calendar for details.
+- I enjoy sharing my knowledge and expertise of the Sashiko and boro technique at my classes, which I conduct on a regular basis - See my calendar for details.

-- Retreats and workshops are always popular, with students revisiting again and again, who have a great appreciation for the experience I offer.
+- Retreats and workshops are always popular, with students revisiting again and again.

 I am always available for a chat about any workshop you or your group might like me to conduct.
 Please direct all enquiries to [email protected].

-Cathy from Swandale Quilting is a long arm quilterextraordinaire, and an amazing designer and valued member of our team.
+Cathy from Swandale Quilting is a long arm quilter extraordinaire, and an amazing designer and valued member of my team.
 She enjoys coming to help at the shows and is a real inspiration to all who meet her.

-Shirley is our sewing angel - what a treasure!
+Shirley is the sewing angel - what a treasure!
 Nothing is too much trouble for Shirley to create.
-Lots of our samples are sewn by Shirley.
+Lots of the samples are sewn by Shirley.

 Kerry is an artist whose vision is responsible for a good portion of our latest home grown designs.